-The sizes of the rims and tyres approved for your vehicle are listed in the vehicle documentation (e.g. EC Certificate of Conformity or COC document11).
+The sizes of the rims and tyres approved for your vehicle are listed in the vehicle documentation (e.g. EC Certificate of Conformity or COC document1)).
 The vehicle documentation varies depending on the country of residence.

-If the type of spare wheel is different form the normal wheels - e.g. in the case of winter tyres or particularly wide tyres - the spare wheel should only be used temporarily in the event of a puncture, and the vehicle should be driven with care.
-Refit the normal road wheel as soon as possible.
+If the type of spare wheel is different form the normal wheels - e.g. in the case of winter tyres or particularly wide tyres - the spare wheel should only be used temporarily in the "